jackson-tim/jctyztp/README.md

 ## Kickstart Config

 The first phase we'll call the "kickstart".
 Its purpose is to obtain a generic config file that triggers a script.

   1. Junos initiates a DHCP request and obtains an IP-address
-  2. DHCP server also returns: (a) TFTP server, (b) bootfile name of *generic/kickstart* Junos configuration
+  2. DHCP server also returns: (a) TFTP server, (b) bootfile name of *kickstart* Junos configuration
   3. Junos will TFTP-GET the kickstart config and commit it.
 The config includes an event-trigger
-  4. The event-trigger will HTTP-GET a script, `jctyztp.slax`.
+  4. The event-trigger will HTTP-GET a script, [jctyztp.slax](jctyztp.slax).
 The script will perform next step of the process

+The kickstart config must contain the Junos event-trigger.
+An exaple of one is provided in the file [jctyztp-event.conf](jctyztp-event.conf)

 ## Script Execution